 In ALIS, you completed the Move Out pane on his profile and set the Financial Move Out Date to 3/28.

-- Without Hotel Rules, Unit Occupancy tables will display the date of the room unassignment, which matches the Financial Move Out Date selected when you moved out the resident (unless it is later changed).
+- Without Hotel Rules, Unit Occupancy tables display the date of the room unassignment, which matches the Financial Move Out Date selected when you moved out the resident (unless it is later edited).
 Michael Smith's move out is represented by "-1" on 3/28 on Unit Occupancy.

 - With Hotel Rules enabled, the Financial Move Out Date is automatically switched to the date after the date you selected in the Move Out pane.
 Michael Smith's move out is represented by "-1" on 3/29 on Unit Occupancy.